blakedennett/LoanApprovalProject/README.md

 <h4>First, I took all of the data cleaning that I had done in the analysis file and applied them to the preprocessing file.
 Then I added the new features I had created.
 With this step, I also added a few new columns through multiplying a few columns by others.
 The idea here is for the decision tree models to see more into the correlations between different features.</h4>

-<h4>For the nueral network specifically, I used standard scaling, making numerical features go from 0 to 1 to optimize training time (bigger numbers mean more computationally expensive).</h4>
+<h4>For the neural network specifically, I used standard scaling, making numerical features go from 0 to 1 to optimize training time (bigger numbers mean more computationally expensive).</h4>

 <h4>In order to handle numeric, categorical features, I used an sklearn, preprocessing package called OrdinalEncoder.
 This was primarily relevant for the "loan_id" column.
 I found that this was better than expanding the column into multiple (loan_id_1001, loan_id_1002, etc) as I had previously done.</h4>